EINDEX/logseq-copilot/README.md

 ## Usage

-- To use Logseq Copliot, you need to connect it with your Logseq graph first.
+- To use Logseq Copilot, you need to connect it with your Logseq graph first.
 You can do this by clicking on the extension icon and choosing one of the following options: ⚙️
 - enable your logseq api server.
 - After connecting your Logseq graph with the extension, you can start searching on Google and see your Logseq blocks on the search page.
 You can also change the settings of the extension by clicking on the extension icon and going to the `Settings` tab.
 You can adjust the following settings: 🛠️
   - Number of blocks: The maximum number of blocks to display on the search page. 🔢